matemagyari/reference-ddd-blackjack/README.txt

 * e.g. the assemblers serializing/deserializing Domain objects, IDGenerationStrategy

 ACLs:
-* ACLs contain the Adapters and the assemblers that translate data between the layers.
+* ACLs are implemented by Adapters.
+Adapters contain the technology-specific logic (e.g CometD) and the assemblers that translate data between the layers.
   Driven Adapters are implemented by Camel routes and JAX-RS, Driving Adapters by various technologies (Mongo, Hazelcast, ...).

 Domain events:
 * inner domain events - events consumed by the Domain: e.g. TableIsFullEvent